-- Japan and the UK once again lead G20 economies in the ease of cross-border data flows, followed by Australia and Singapore (equally ranked), and the United States.
+- Japan and the United Kingdom once again lead G20 economies in the ease of cross-border data flows, followed by Australia and Singapore (equally ranked), and the United States.

-- Russia and China rank at the other end of the spectrum, due to strong data localisation requirements and minimal regulatory enablers for cross-border data flows.
+- Russia and China rank at the other end of the spectrum, due to strong data localization requirements and minimal regulatory enablers for cross-border data flows.

 - Argentina, Australia, Brazil, India, Indonesia, and Saudi Arabia are among the economies that have most improved since the 2021 report, having developed or implemented legislation that promotes cross-border data flows.

-Countries can take action to further enable cross-border data transfers and optimise for economic growth, including:
+Taking action: Countries can take action to further enable cross-border data transfers and optimize for economic growth, including:

-- Developing global standards by harmonising privacy laws and aligning on principles for government access to data in the cloud.
+- Developing global standards by harmonizing privacy laws and aligning on principles for government access to data in the cloud.